 If you have been injured in an accident and are involved in settlement negotiations of your claim, you may be asked by the defendant to sign an NDA.
 It is very important that you seek the advice of a solid personal injury lawyer before agreeing to sign.
 The specific details of your case will inform whether the decision to sign is the best choice for you.
 Furthermore, you should have a well-versed personal injury attorney review the language in the NDA to make sure it is advantageous to you.

-Contact the Personal Injury Attorneys at Kamensky, Cohen, and Riechelson Today
+Contact the Personal Injury Attorneys at Cohen & Riechelson Today